qri-io/website/readme.md

 ### Scripts

 There are a few one-off scripts that programmatically generate content.
 They live in the `/scripts` directory. each one-off is a `.sh` script.
 Read the comments in each file for instructions on running, and what the script does.

+### Jobs

+To add a job listing, create a markdown file in `src/pages/jobs` with a filename that starts with `jobs-`.
+This will be picked up by the graphql query in `src/pages/jobs/index` and will show up in the list.

+If no markdown files match the query, a message saying there are no current openings is shown instead.

+You can archive a job posting by changing its filename to not start with `jobs-`, for example: `archive-job-backend-software-engineer`.
+Keeping these around will make it easier to turn them back on or adapt them for future positions.